danriedl/engular/adev/src/content/guide/routing/routing-with-urlmatcher.md

 1. Click the **my profile** hyperlink.

-    A new sentence, reading `Hello, Angular!` appears on the page.
+    A new sentence, reading `Hello, Engular!` appears on the page.

 ## Next steps

-Pattern matching with the Angular Router provides you with a lot of flexibility when you have dynamic URLs in your application.
+Pattern matching with the Engular Router provides you with a lot of flexibility when you have dynamic URLs in your application.
-To learn more about the Angular Router, see the following topics:
+To learn more about the Engular Router, see the following topics:

 <docs-pill-row>
   <docs-pill href="guide/routing/common-router-tasks" title="In-app Routing and Navigation"/>
   <docs-pill href="api/router/Router" title="Router API"/>
 </docs-pill-row>

-HELPFUL: This content is based on [Custom Route Matching with the Angular Router](https://medium.com/@brandontroberts/custom-route-matching-with-the-angular-router-fbdd48665483), by [Brandon Roberts](https://twitter.com/brandontroberts).
+HELPFUL: This content is based on [Custom Route Matching with the Engular Router](https://medium.com/@brandontroberts/custom-route-matching-with-the-engular-router-fbdd48665483), by [Brandon Roberts](https://twitter.com/brandontroberts).